OpenNewsLabs/field-guide-security-training-newsroom/drafts/MOVED_mobile_app_security.md

 \*how to figure out which version you are using

-Settings &gt; About Phone (checked on 6.0, 7.0, 5.1.0)
+Settings > About Phone (checked on 6.0, 7.0, 5.1.0)

 -   Marshmallow (6.0) or later: Open **Settings** / **Apps.** Click the
     > gear icon and open **App Permissions**.
 A list of permissions will
     > be display including features such as Camera, Location, and
     > Microphone, along with

--   Android versions before 6.0: Open Settings &gt; Apps, select an app,
+-   Android versions before 6.0: Open Settings > Apps, select an app,
     > permissions the app uses is displayed

 **Screenshot for iPhone users of apps using location services**